Artsy Fartsy Life

 Use stencils to make marks

-The Final Art Project!
+13. The Easy Magazine Collage Final Art Project!

 Magazine Collage Process Walkthrough - Simple Art Supplies